Sparklight77/vox8/README.md

 ---

 ## ▶️ Running a ROM
-For Example to run a CHIP-8 ROM with vox8-arm32 build you could run:
+For Example to run a CHIP-8 ROM with vox8 32-bit arm build you could run:

 ```bash
 ./vox8-armv7a path/to/rom